We are here for you, and we will do all we can to get you the care you need as soon as possible.

 Non-urgent advice: Update on waiting times

-We are nationally required by NHS England to contact patients on our waiting list every 12 weeks to understand their current situation and future treatment preferences.
+We are nationally required by NHS England to contact patients on our waiting list periodically to understand their current situation and future treatment preferences and therefore you may receive a questionnaire more than once.

-We know that, because of the impact of the Covid pandemic, sometimes patients are waiting longer than we would like and it is not always possible to identify when treatment will take place.
+Due to the impact of the Covid pandemic, sometimes patients are waiting longer than we would like.
+It is not always possible to identify when treatment will take place.

 While you are waiting, it is important that you keep healthy and well.
 This can also help you to recover better after you have had your procedure.

-This document provides you with information to help you stay healthy while waiting to attend hospital and should be read in conjunction with the specialty level guidance appropriate for your condition.
+This page provides information to help you stay healthy while waiting to attend hospital.
+Please read this information alongside the specialty level guidance appropriate for your condition.

 Restoring our services and waiting times